Adding the Theme

 Import Demo Data

-Importing data on Estate is very simple.
+Importing data on Language School is very simple.
 Go to the Dashboard and select One Click Demo Install.
 Hit on “Import Demo”.
-Save the changes when it is done.
+You’ll have all the data imported automatically once it’s complete.

 Import Demo Manually